 James Dugan (Term: 2021-2024): Mr. Dugan is an attorney and volunteer who has been active in Scarsdale since moving to the community with his family in 2006.
 Mr. Dugan has served as a member of the Citizens’ Nominating Committee and the Procedure Committee.
 He was a member of the Overhill Association Board as well as its President; and has been active in the Episcopal Church of St. James the Less.
 Mr. Dugan was a co-founder of the Coalition for Scarsdale Schools, a community organization of engaged parents of Scarsdale students.
 Mr. Dugan is a partner in the litigation department of Willkie Farr & Gallagher LLP, where his practice focuses on high-stakes corporate litigation.
 He has a BA in English Literature from the Pennsylvania State University and a JD from Cornell Law School.
-Mr. Dugan and his wife Shirley have three daughters who attend Scarsdale Public Schools, one each in elementary, middle, and high school.
+Mr. Dugan and his wife Shirley have three daughters who attend Scarsdale Public Schools; one is in Middle School, and two are in High School.

-Jessica Resnick-Ault (Term: 2021-2024): Ms. Resnick-Ault is a journalist and active local volunteer.
-She has worked in financial journalism, reporting primarily on energy companies and markets and their impact on municipalities for nearly two decades.
-Ms. Resnick-Ault is currently a team leader at Reuters News and previously worked for Bloomberg, Dow Jones/The Wall Street Journal, and the Providence Journal.
+Jessica Resnick-Ault (Term: 2021-2024): Ms. Resnick-Ault is a public relations consultant and an active local volunteer.
+Prior to a 2022 career switch, she worked in financial journalism for two decades, reporting primarily on energy companies and markets and their impact on municipalities.
+Ms. Resnick-Ault is currently Vice President of Special Situations and Financial Communications at Edelman in New York and was previously a team leader at Reuters News, and worked for Bloomberg, Dow Jones/The Wall Street Journal, and the Providence Journal.
 She is the co-author of Hess: The Last Oil Baron (Wiley, 2015).
 She and her teams have been recognized for excellence in public-service journalism by the New York Press Club, Investigative Reporters and Editors, and other professional organizations.
 Since moving to Scarsdale in 2014, her local volunteer work includes co-founding the Grant a Wish(list) initiative of local 501(c)3 foundation Bake Back America, serving as a member of the Junior League of Central Westchester, volunteering as a member and chair of Edgewood PTA committees, serving as a class parent at the JCC pre-school, and volunteering with athletic organizations including Tailwind Track Club.
 Ms. Resnick-Ault served as a regional and state chair for interviews for prospective students to Brown University, has served on the board of the Alpha Delta Phi Society, a gender-inclusive literary society, and is a member of the corporation of the International Institute in Madrid.
 Ms. Resnick-Ault holds a B.A. in Public Policy and Classics from Brown University.
 She and her late husband, Peter, have one daughter who attends Scarsdale Middle School and attended Edgewood School from K-5.